 Cavities that are left untreated can lead to serious oral health problems, such as infection or tooth loss.
 That is why it is important to know your options and take action.
 We here at Abigail Rollins, DMD, PC are happy to provide information about treatment, help restore your tooth, and prevent further damage.

 Most cavities are treated through the use of dental fillings.
 The process is fairly simple.
-We will remove the decayed tooth material and then clean the area.
+The dentist will remove the decayed tooth material and then clean the area.
 Once the area is clean, we will fill it with the proper materials to help protect and prevent against bacteria that can cause decay.

 There are several materials that can be used for fillings; however, the two most popular choices are composite resin materials and amalgam materials (silver fillings).
 The use of each largely depends on the location and size of the cavity.

 Composite Dental FillingsComposite dental fillings are made from a mixture of glass materials in a resin medium.
 This makes them ideal for anterior (front) teeth because we can alter the shade of the material to match the existing tooth.
 We typically use composite fillings for small to medium-sized cavities, as well as chipped teeth.
 During the procedure, the material is placed in series of layers.
 Between each layer, we will use a special light to help cure or harden the material.
 Composite fillings need to be “bonded” to the tooth, allowing us to remove less material than we would with other fillings.
 After the filling is set, we will remove the excess and shape the filling to fit your tooth.
-We will also apply polish to diminish future staining and wear.
+Your Salem Oregon Dentist also apply polish to diminish future staining and wear.
 The main advantage of composite fillings are esthetics; however, the fillings can darken over time if you tend to eat or drink staining foods and liquids.
 The filling comes at a higher cost as well, because of materials and a more labor-intensive procedure.
 Not all dental insurances cover composite fillings, but thanks to increased use and effectiveness, more companies are increasing their coverage.